abhinav2101907/Cloud-Devops-Training/Day1-Git/notes.md

 3. file in a repo
 4. git commands (- git clone,git add,git commit,git push,git status)
 5. Some Linux Commands
-6. 6\.
-Learned how to create branches and use pull requests
+6. Learned how to create branches and use pull requests
+7. learn to create branch